Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 ## Python

 Decided from the beginning to be as understandable as possible.
-Consequently, has ## libraries for damn near everything (Deep Learning, scientific computation, statistics, making visual novels... etc).
+Consequently, has libraries for damn near everything (Deep Learning, scientific computation, statistics, making visual novels... etc).
 People like to argue about v2 vs. v3, but it's never been a problem for me.

 ## R

 A language designed for statisticians.
-Great for starting fights between stats nerds by [comparing it to smoking](https://www.johndcook.com/blog/2012/02/29/comparing-r-to-smoking/)
+Great for starting fights between stats nerds by [comparing it to smoking](https://www.johndcook.com/blog/2012/02/29/comparing-r-to-smoking/).

 ## JavaScript

-The only running on the Web for years now, so people have been working really hard to nurture it from its awkward beginnings into a mature language.
+The only thing running on the Web for years now, so people have been working really hard to nurture it from its awkward beginnings into a mature language.
 They have seen moderate success in this endeavour over the last few years.
 Has started running on servers too, because people hate having to know two languages.

 ## TypeScript